School of Communication Resources

 - Check that FB page regularly.
 We frequently post internship and job opportunities.

-- Contact NGU Career Services for a listing of other opportunities.
+- Contact NGU’s Office of Career Planning for a listing of other opportunities.

 - If you find an internship that is not on the list, it has to be pre-approved.